mclausaudio/go-tally-backend/README.md

 # Backend for Go Tally - An open source productivity app by Michael Claus

+Work in progress -- more info comnig soon.
+---
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands